aovabo/openrouter-provider-eval-demo/README.md

 ## Notes

-Built by [Alex Ovabor](https://github.com/aovabo).
+Built by [Alexander](https://github.com/aovabo).
 Provider slugs are the lowercase tags OpenRouter shows on each model page, including variants like `deepinfra/fp4`.
 Use `--list-providers` to pull the current list rather than guessing, since a wrong slug can make every request fail and produce a misleading